NITCbase/nitcbase.github.io/docs/Design/Schema Layer.md

     // if the relation to delete is either Relation Catalog or Attribute Catalog,
     //     return E_NOTPERMITTED
         // (check if the relation names are either "RELATIONCAT" and "ATTRIBUTECAT".
-        // you may use the following constants: RELCAT_NAME and ATTRCAT_NAME)
+        // you may use the following constants: RELCAT_RELNAME and ATTRCAT_RELNAME)

     // get the rel-id using appropriate method of OpenRelTable class by
     // passing relation name as argument